TomNisbet/nqsap/docs/_docs/build-06-loader.md

 [![Loader Schematic](../../assets/images/loader-schematic.png "loader/debugger schematic logic"){:width="720px"}](../../assets/images/loader-schematic.png)

-The loader uses an Arduino Nano clone.
-The Nano form factor was chosen over the more common Uno because the small form factor can be installed directly on the breadboards with the rest of the NQSAP.
-Rather than installing male pins on the Nano, female socket strips were used to raise the Nano up higher than the neighboring chips.
+The Loader uses an Arduino Nano clone.
+The Nano was chosen over the more common Uno because the small form factor can be installed directly on the breadboards with the rest of the NQSAP.
+Rather than installing male pins on the Nano, female socket strips raise the Nano up higher than the neighboring chips.
 This was done to make it easier to plug in and remove the USB cable.

 [![Arduino Nanos with pins and sockets](../../assets/images/arduino-nanos.jpg "Arduino Nanos"){:width="400px"}](../../assets/images/arduino-nanos.jpg) [![Loader Arduino Nano installed](../../assets/images/loader-arduino.jpg "Loader Arduino"){:width="400px"}](../../assets/images/loader-arduino.jpg)